 Function Soft key

-Select the page last shown
+Select the page last shown (

 Page forward if you have used the "select page last shown" function = >

-Move up by one page P
+Move up by one page 1

 Move down by one page

-Display or hide table of contents
+Display or hide table of contents 350 TO

 Switch between full-screen display and reduced display.
 With the reduced display you can see some of the rest of the control window.
-TP P
+The second secon

 The focus is switched internally to the control application so that you can operate the control when the TURNguide is open.
 If the full screen is active, the control reduces the window size automatically before the change of focus.

 Exit TURNguide